Client: Hi (insert millennial name) so, what flies are we using today?

 Client: Egg fly patterns?

 Guide: Patterns?
 Yeah, uhm, sure.
-So we are gonna throw beads.
+So we are actually gonna fish beads.
 My beads look more like eggs than anything else.
 I paint them to match the exact color of the real eggs in the river.

 Client: Paint them, beads?
 Like necklace beads at the craft store?
 Do you tie them on to a hook or something?